BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 He would probably be horrified at our attempt to [simulate the whole earth](https://blogs.nvidia.com/blog/earth-2-supercomputer/) to predict and control our future.
 But how else can we deal with an open, unpredictable future other than the pursuit of more and more accurate predictions?
 Esposito asks if this future will still be open {% cite esposito:2024 esposito:2023 %}.

+It appears to me that logical reasoning alone is not sufficiently compelling.
+Maybe Rorty is right about the importance of empathic stories.
+But where are these stories in the mainstream?
+Are we already too cynical, too ironic?
+We need storytellers and artists to craft more persuasive mythologies, narratives, and stories that resonate on an emotional level.
+I want a serious vision which is shamelessly emphatic towards all forms of life.
+This anti-Socratic approach, while potentially controversial, could prove more effective in influencing beliefs and behaviors.

 We have reached an alarming point at which millions of people can no longer discriminate between reality and hyperreality.
 That which cannot be simulated seems to disappear.
 There is a confusion between truth claims grounded in evidence and sound logic and alternative facts inspired by ludicrous, unsubstantiated conspiracy theories due to proliferation.
 In the case of the climate crisis, there is no room for alternative truths.
 Sooner or later the reality of the crisis will eventually bleed into hyperreality.
-Will we be able to give it symbolic meaning, or will it be re-integrated into the void filled with media and simulations?
+Will we be able to give it symbolic meaning, or will it be re-integrated into the simulation?

 Even if we construct our own perspective on the world, the physical reality of the climate crisis will not disappear if we stop believing in it.

 ## References